seanjaffe1/Extended-Linearized-Contracting-Dynamics/README.md

 # Extended-Linearized-Contracting-Dynamics
-This is code for [Extended Lineariz]
+This is code for [Learning Neural Contracting Dynamics: Extended Linearization and Global Guarantees](https://neurips.cc/virtual/2024/poster/94690)

 ## Examples